timescale/docs/use-timescale/migration/timescaledb-backfill.md

 When a second signal is received, it forces the tool to shut down immediately, interrupting all ongoing work.
 Due to the tool's usage of transactions, there is no risk of data inconsistency when using forced shutdown.

-The difference to a graceful shutdown is that data in partially copied chunks is be removed on the target and must be copied again during the next `copy` run.
+While a graceful shutdown waits for in-progress chunks to finish copying, a force shutdown rolls back the in-progress copy transactions.
+Any data copied into those chunks is lost, but the database is left in a transactional consistent state, and the backfill process can be safely resumed.

 ### Inspect tasks progress